jlebon/textern/README.md

 example, passing this information to `gvim` (or `vim`):

 ```
-["gvim", "-f", "-c", "normal %lG%c|"]
+["gvim", "-f", "+call cursor(%l,%c)"]
 ```

-### command line only editors
+### Terminal editors

-If you would like to use a command line only editor such as vim or emacs, you will need to modify the configuration such that textern starts a terminal emulator which runs the text editor.
+If you would like to use a terminal editor such as vim or emacs, you will need to modify the configuration such that Textern starts a terminal emulator which runs the text editor.
 For example, for `nvim` this could look like

 ```
 ["xterm", "-e", "nvim", "+call cursor(%l,%c)"]